 Marijuana, derived from the cannabis plant, refers to any number of preparations of the plant intended for use as a psychoactive drug.
-Marijuana can also be intended for medicinal purposes, although this is only allowed in certain locations in which the drug in legal.
-Marijuana is the most commonly abused illicit drug in the United States.
+It can also be intended for medicinal purposes, although this is only allowed in certain locations in which the drug in legal.
+It is the most commonly abused illicit drug in the United States.
 The psychoactive chemical compound in cannabis is tetrahydrocannabinol (known as THC).
-Cannabis has both psychoactive and physiological short-term effects, including alteration in perception and mood, increased heart rate, lowered blood pressure, impairment in short-term memory, and concentration.
+Cannabis has both psychoactive and physiological short-term effects, including alteration in perception and mood, increased heart rate, lowered blood pressure, impairment of short-term memory, and concentration.
 However, the long-term effects of marijuana usage are less clear.
-Marijuana is consumed in a variety of ways.
+It is consumed in a variety of ways.